 Augustine and his followers accused Pelagius of reviving the "Natural Philosophy of the Druids" -- the belief that when the will is free there is no sin, and that we have the power to exercise choice in any moment, no matter what context.
 Pelagius wrote about 'the ability, the will, the act.'
 Many writers since his time have presented the same arguments, which we now refer to as 'Pelagianism'.

-The focus of my interest is in deeper understanding of the concepts of Personal Sovereignty and Egalitarianism.
-These concepts are so contrary to modern social philosophy that just coming to understand them is an education in itself.
+The focus of my interest is in a deeper understanding of the concepts of Personal Sovereignty and Egalitarianism.
+These concepts are so contrary to the modern social philosophy that just coming to understand them is an education in itself.
 I like to convey my understanding of this perspective on freedom through the metaphor of the dance.

 So, let us picture the dancer preparing standing still with eyes closed, concentrating all their attention on 'being in the body', noticing the energy that is focused within themselves -- a profound sense of their nature, they may begin to move, exploring the 'meaning' of energy as they dance, concentrating on 'inner stillness' while slowly moving: shoulders dropped back; body light and loose, feeling the energy flowing up through the feet, all the way from the magnetic center of the earth.